Burning Men: Filming

 The location of the film, in particular the east coast of England, helped make the road movie as it is seen, by the director, as an "atmospheric" location.
 Jeremy Wooding stated "Some kids in Yarmouth thought it was fantastic the town was going to be in a film.

 The film was primarily intended for moviegoers in their 20s and it was important for Wooding to create the correct dialogue.
 The actors helped him so the film could be seen with a younger sensibility.
 The film was made into a person camera point of view, the actors have a forward-pointing camera mounted on a helmet so viewers see through the actor's eye's as if they were there themselves.
 One scene was shot at Circular Sound music shop on St Benedicts Street in Norwich as well as in Yarmouth.

 Release

 The movie premiered in London.
 The trailer as well as the poster were released in January 2019.
 The film was released on 1 March 2019.
 Lightbulb gave it a limited theatrical run in February 2019, in collaboration with marketing and distribution agency Munro Films.
 The director Jeremy Wooding as well as Edward Hayter and Elinor Crawley appeared live on TV on London Live on September 28, 2019.

-Reception

-Lightbulb co-founders Peter Thompson and Matthew Kreuzer stated "Burning Men is a British road-movie with a beating heart and a banging soundtrack".
-The reviewer of Screenanarchy stated "Burning Men is a bravura piece of film-making – a rare portrait of today's England – from the urban hustle of London, to the eerie East Anglian fens and the desolate Northumbrian moors."